KaranamVijayKumar/map-reduce-fab-four/README.md

 # map-reduce-fab-four
 This repo is created to do a map-reduce group project on a simple data set.
-The goal is to create a self-contained sample project that introduces our project to a developer not familiar with HDFS or MapReduce.
+The goal is to create a  sample project that introduces our project to a developer not familiar with HDFS or MapReduce.

 # Background
 In Hadoop the two core concepts we use are:
-1. HDFS : Hadoop distributed file system is to store the information
+1. HDFS : Hadoop distributed file system is to store the information.
 2. Map-Reduce : This is used to process the information.

-# Map-Reduce-Fab-Four
+# Project
 ## Course: BIG DATA SP20
 ## Developers
 1. Vijay Kumar Karanam